Welcome

 About the Founder and Creator:

-Alli is the lead author of My Child Has an Eating Disorder: An Essential Guide for Parents of Kids, Teens, and Adults (Bloomsbury, 2026), the author of MeaningFULL: 23 Life-Changing Stories of Conquering Dieting, Weight, and Body Image Issues (Unsolicited Press, 2021), and a contributor to Body Image and Self-Esteem (Independence Educational Publishers, 2024).
+Alli is also the author of MeaningFULL: 23 Life-Changing Stories of Conquering Dieting, Weight, and Body Image Issues (Unsolicited Press, 2021) and a contributor to Body Image and Self-Esteem (Independence Educational Publishers, 2024).
 Through her Psychology Today column, academic journals, and trade publications, she has authored more than 100 articles.

-Alli has held leadership roles with the Academy for Eating Disorders and the International Association of Eating Disorders Professionals, helped develop the current national CEDS curriculum, and served as CEDS faculty.
-Her honors include receiving the IAEDP Member of the Year Award, serving as an invited expert reviewer for the American Psychiatric Association Practice Guideline for the Treatment of Patients with Eating Disorders (2022 draft), appearing as an expert panelist for Harvard Alumni for Mental Health, and having July 13, 2017 proclaimed #ShakeIt for Self-Acceptance!
-Day in the City of Los Angeles by the former mayor and City Council.
+Her honors include receiving the Member of the Year Award from the International Association of Eating Disorders Professionals, serving as an invited expert reviewer for the American Psychiatric Association Practice Guideline for the Treatment of Patients with Eating Disorders (2022 draft), appearing as an expert panelist for Harvard Alumni for Mental Health, and having #ShakeIt for Self-Acceptance!
+Day declared in the City of Los Angeles by the former Mayor.

 ACCESSIBILITY: If you notice something on this website that could use improvement so that all people can access and enjoy it, please contact the administrator at ShakeItforSelfAcceptance@gmail.com.
 Thank you!